Shifting the financial system

 Supporting finance flows and corporate action consistent with the Paris Agreement

 Tackling climate change requires a fundamental shift in the global financial system and corporate operations.
-Recent crises, high inflation, and interest rates have led to a cost-of-living crisis, highlighting the need for financing the transition and new business models.
+Conflict, supply chain shocks, high inflation, and interest rates have led to a cost-of-living crisis, highlighting the need for financing the transition and new business models.
 Meanwhile, outdated international financial infrastructure makes it difficult for the Global South to access essential funds to address and mitigate climate change.
-Despite these challenges, companies are beginning to see the benefits of aligning with the Paris Agreement and creating solid plans to reach their net-zero commitments.

-1. Public finance: Helping ensure that public finance supports the EU’s transition to a fair, net-zero economy, and building strong international climate finance.
-This includes looking into new funding sources, such as solidarity levies, to boost climate action.
+• Public finance: ensuring public spending supports a fair transition to a net-zero economy, and building international climate finance – including new sources such as solidarity levies.

-2. Private finance: Encouraging corporations and financial institutions to manage climate risks, create strategic transition plans, and increase financing for the transition.
+• Private finance: Encouraging corporations and financial institutions to manage climate risks, develop credible transition plans, and increase financing for the shift to net zero.

 Latest stories